elastic/support-diagnostics/README.md

 ### Multiple Runs At Timed Intervals
 * If the cluster is not running X-Pack Monitoring you may find it beneficial to see how some statistics change over time.
 You can accomplish this by using the `--interval x` (in seconds) and `--reps` (times to repeat)to take a diagnostic.
 * You run the diagnostic once and it will execute a run, sleep for the interval duration, and then take another diagnostic.
-* Each run will get it's own archive with the same DateTime stamp and with run-`<run number>` appended.
+* Each run will get it's own archive with it's own unique time stamp.
-* Logs will only be collected in the archive of the final run.
-If you are running in standard rather than remote mode, however, all the system level calls will be executed.
+* Logs will only be collected in the archive of each run.
+If you are running in standard rather than remote mode, however, all the system level calls will also be executed for each run.
 * This can be used for either Elasticsearch or Logstash
+* The maximum number of repitions is 6.
+The shortest interval between runs allowed is 10 minutes.
 #### Examples - 6 runs with 20 seconds separating each run
-    * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 20 --reps 6
+    * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 600 --reps 6
-    * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 20 --reps 6 --type remote
+    * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 600 --reps 6 --type remote
-    * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 20 --reps 6 --type logstash
+    * sudo ./diagnostics.sh --host localhost -u elastic -p --interval 600 --reps 6 --type logstash

 ### Timed Thread Dumps
 * If you wish to take thread dumps at timed intervals without running the full gamut of API calls use the `--type elastic-threads` option.